 Why Mallorca's New Fast-Track Procedure Against Illegal Holiday Rentals Is Only a Beginning

 In Palma on a windy morning: vans roll along the Passeig Marítim, on the Plaça Major a host is unpacking suitcases for the next guests — while three houses away a neighbour pulls the shutters down and shakes their head.
-The scene is symbolic of the island's tension: tourism brings money, but the way properties are rented out squeezes housing and wears on residents' nerves.
+The scene is symbolic of the island's tension: tourism brings money, but the way properties are rented out squeezes housing and wears on residents' nerves, as detailed in Illegal Holiday Listings in Mallorca: Why Enforcement Fails and How It Could Work Better.

 Key question: Is the island council's accelerated procedure really enough to effectively stop illegal holiday rentals?

 The factual core is short: procedures are to run significantly faster in future; within six to ten months the island council can order the immediate cessation of a rental.
-Platforms like Airbnb and Booking will be informed of cases and listings are to be removed.
+Platforms like Airbnb and Booking will be informed of cases and listings are to be removed, and indeed Airbnb Puts the Balearic Islands Under Pressure: Deleting Illegal Listings — What It Means for Mallorca reports on platform removals tied to registration requirements.
 Those who continue renting risk heavy fines and possible criminal charges.

 Critical analysis – what the new tool can and cannot do